zytzagoo/ga-social-tracking-js/README.md

 [![Build Status](https://travis-ci.org/zytzagoo/ga-social-tracking-js.svg?branch=master)](https://travis-ci.org/zytzagoo/ga-social-tracking-js)

-Include this on your GA-enabled web property and it should start tracking/logging your visitor's social interactions automatically.
+Include this on your GA-enabled web property and it should start tracking/logging your visitors' social interactions automatically.

 Requires a GA-enabled web property, obviously.